-- Most brussels sprouts don’t need to be washed but if they do, use a salad spinner and spin them very dry or they won’t roast properly.
+- Most Brussels sprouts don’t need to be washed but if they do need it, use a salad spinner and spin them very dry or they won’t roast properly.
 (If you can wash earlier in the day and let them air dry, that would be ideal.)

 - Peel the avocados and cut them into small pieces.

-- Wash out the bowl you tossed the brussels sprouts in, put the avocado into the bowl, toss with the 2 teaspoons lemon juice, and season with 1/2 teaspoon Vege-Sal (or salt) and some fresh-ground black pepper.
+- Wash out the bowl you tossed the Brussels sprouts in, put the avocado into the bowl, toss with the 2 teaspoons lemon juice, and season with 1/2 teaspoon salt and some fresh-ground black pepper.

-- After 15 minutes, remove baking sheet from the oven and quickly use a turner to turn the brussels sprouts over (they don’t all have to be turned over; just turn as many as you can do quickly.)
+- After 10 minutes, remove baking sheet from the oven and quickly use a turner to turn the Brussels sprouts over (they don’t all have to be turned over; just turn as many as you can do quickly.)

-- Put the baking sheet back in the oven and roast the brussels sprouts about 10 minutes more (or until they’re nicely browned, as brown as you can get them before they would start to burn.)
+- Put the baking sheet back in the oven and roast the Brussels sprouts 5-10 minutes more (or until they’re nicely browned, I would check after 5 minutes.)

-- Season to taste with a little more Vege-Sal,(or salt) and fresh-ground black pepper.
+- Season to taste with a little more or salt and fresh-ground black pepper, to taste.